 However, Christians no longer need to engage in sacrifice because Christ died on the cross for their sins, thus becoming the sacrificial lamb.

-Since Pascha, or Easter, is the day where we commemorate Jesus’ sacrifice, we eat lamb in remembrance of this selfless act.
+Since Pascha, or Easter, is the day when we commemorate Jesus’ sacrifice, we eat lamb in remembrance of this selfless act.

 Symbolism of lamb on the spit at Easter